 Salkantay Hike 5D/4N

-Experience a hike through Peru’s most breathtaking landscapes.
+Experience a hike through Peru’s most breathtaking landscapes and get the most out of your Salkantay trek to Machu Picchu.
 This 5-day hike takes you up to the base of the snow-peaked mountain, Salkantay, one of the most sacred mountains in the region.
 The hike starts at the base of Salkantay at 3,883 meters or 12,740 feet and brings you down through five ecological zones to Machu Picchu at 2,450 meters or 8,040 feet, giving you the opportunity to pass through mountains, cloud forests, and jungle.

 |Perfect for:||Travelers who want breathtaking views and a variety of scenery, especially those who have come to witness the different flora and fauna that Peru has to offer.|